 Earn ABIM MOC and CME Credit

-Log in to Order and Administer PIMs for Residents and Fellows as a Program Director or Administrator.
+Log in to request and Administer PIMs for Residents and Fellows as a Program Director or Administrator.

-Some points to keep in mind when ordering:
+Some points to keep in mind when requesting a PIM:

-- Participants cannot be added to the PIM once the order is placed.
-All PIMs in Residency orders are final.
-Cancelled modules or deleted participants are not refunded.
-Be sure about your choices and list of participants before placing your order because participants cannot be added or exchanged one the PIM order is placed.
-Call 1-800-441-2246 x4125 if you have any questions about using ABIM's PIM products with your trainees.
+- All PIMs in Residency orders are final.
+Participants cannot be added to the PIM once the order is placed.
+Call 1-800-441-2246 or e-mail email@example.com if you have any questions about using ABIM's PIM products with your trainees.

 Work on a PIM